Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

 * Patches 0.scr and 923.scr remove the base control panel restrictions.
 * Additional patches remove 'per room' control panel restrictions: 310.scr, 441.scr, 454.scr, 520.scr, 550.scr, 610.scr, 700.scr, and 710.scr.
 * Patch 0.scr also fixes an issue with "The hands-off cursor is often displayed when the player has control" and "Music volume can get permanently lowered down by clock chimes".
+* Patch 90.scr fixes an issue with "Yvette responds with the wrong message when asking her about Tut in acts 3+".
 * Patch 99.scr enables the previously unused Death Message speech.
 This patch is optional.
+* Patch 110.scr fixes an issue with "The music can abruptly change during the intro".
+* Patch 230.scr fixes an issue that made the leftmost reporter answer as the one next to him, wrong voice included.
-* Patch 250.scr fixes an issue with 'Endless taxi driving' and 'Taxi drive prematurely ends'.
+* Patch 250.scr fixes an issue with 'Endless taxi driving', 'Taxi drive prematurely ends' and 'Laura's messages stop the street animation during the taxi drive'.
 * Patch 310.scr also has a minor improvement that prevents a crash if one teleports into the room in debug mode and then uses the south exit.
 * Patch 350.scr fixes a bug that can softlock the game while entering the museum.
 * Patch 420.scr fixes a bug that can cause timers to break from act 5 onwards.